 In China, the character for "grass" is pronounced the same as the F-word obscenity.
 Ai WeiWei has often used it interchangeably as a defiant act against censorship.

 Free films, interviews and learning resources for teachers and parents.

 The Vancouver Biennale is a non-profit charitable organization that exhibits great art in public space, creating a catalyst to learning, community engagement and social action.

 Do not cross risk of injury.

-F Grass is located in Harbour Green Park at Coal Harbour.
+F Grass is no longer on display.
+F Grass was located in Harbour Green Park at Coal Harbour.